-The channel gains from the relay $\msR$ to the transceiver $\msT_i$, $\pi_{l}^{\msR\msT_i}$, can be obtained similarly.
-We remark that the index $l$ refers to each time slot.
-When we have no ISI in the channels, the remaining molecules of the previous super time time slot are died away before new molecules are released and hence the concentration of the molecules of type $\msM_i$ measured by the relay in the $k$-th super time slot is
+\textbf{Received concentration:} When we have no ISI in the channels, the remaining molecules of the previous super time slots are cleared from the medium before new molecules are released, and hence the average concentration of the molecules of type $\msM_i$ measured by its receptor type in the $k$-th super time slot is